jbkerry/oligo/README.rst

   $ docker pull jbkerry/oligo:0.2.0

-The docker entrypoint is set to run ``oligo`` with the config file already set up to point to the install executables of BLAT and RepeatMasker so users can run the image, starting with the ``oligo`` subcommand that is required.
+The docker entrypoint is set to run ``oligo`` with the config file already set up to point to the install executables of BLAT and RepeatMasker so users can run the image, starting with the ``oligo`` subcommand that is required (see the Usage_ section for more details).

 In order for your BED file and reference genome FASTA files to be accessible to the Docker container, your local directories with these files must be mounted into the Docker container using the ``-v`` option when you call the ``docker run`` command on the image.
 The Docker image runs the ``oligo`` command from a top-level directory called ``/results`` and stores all of its output files here.
 In order to see them on your local machine after the run has finished, you will need to mount a local directory where you want to store the results, to this ``/results`` directory.
 Again, this mount with the ``-v`` option needs to be done at the image runtime.

-The example ``oligo`` command used above is shown again below but this time using the Docker image:
+For example, running the ``oligo`` command with the ``off-target`` subcommand might look something like this with the Docker image:

 .. code-block:: bash

-  $ docker run -v /local/path/oligo_results:/results -v /local/human:/genome jbkerry/oligo:latest off-target -f /genome/genome.fa -g hg38
+  $ docker run -v /local/path/oligo_results:/results -v /local/human:/genome jbkerry/oligo:latest off-target -f /genome/genome.fa -g hg38 -b ./off_target_sites.bed -o 100 -t 50 -m 300 --blat

 With this command, the output results will appear in the example local directory of ``/local/path/oligo_results``.
 Note that this example command is using the Linux filepath format (i.e., ``/.../``) for the local directories.
 On Windows (not using WSL) the mounting would look like this:

 .. code-block:: bash

-  $ docker run -v C:\local\path\oligo_results:/results -v C:\local\human:/genome jbkerry/oligo:latest off-target -f /genome/genome.fa -g hg38
+  $ docker run -v C:\local\path\oligo_results:/results -v C:\local\human:/genome jbkerry/oligo:latest off-target -f /genome/genome.fa -g hg38 -b ./off_target_sites.bed -o 100 -t 50 -m 300 --blat

 Because the docker image is built on top of a Debian Linux image, the paths that local directories get mounted to in the container (i.e. the right-hand side of the ``:`` for the ``-v`` options) still need to use the Linux filepath format, even when running from a Windows machine.